saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Manual-resource-setup.md

 # Manual resource deployment and setup guide

-This guide provides step-by-step instructions to manually provision and the configure resources created by the ARM template referenced in the before the hands-on lab guide.
+This guide provides step-by-step instructions to manually provision and configure resources created by the ARM template referenced in the Before the Hands-on Lab guide.

 October 2021